AnnaAxelsson051/Quizz-App/README.md

 ## Description

 This is a full-stack quiz application built with Blazor and ASP.NET Core where users can register, log in and create or answer quizzes as well as share them with others.
+Quizzes can be created with a variable number of questions